Fatal1ty/mashumaro/web/docs/09-discriminator.md

 The tag can come from a class attribute or a field declared with [`ClassVar`](https://docs.python.org/3/library/typing.html#typing.ClassVar), [`Final`](https://docs.python.org/3/library/typing.html#typing.Final), [`Literal`](https://docs.python.org/3/library/typing.html#typing.Literal), or a string enum. `Literal` and [`StrEnum`](https://docs.python.org/3/library/enum.html#enum.StrEnum) fields are especially convenient because the tag is also naturally included in serialization.

+> [!IMPORTANT]
-The discriminator attribute is looked up in each descendant's own class namespace rather than inherited.
+> The discriminator attribute is looked up in each descendant's own class namespace rather than inherited.
 A descendant that does not define it is skipped as a tagged variant, but its descendants are still considered independently and remain eligible if they define the attribute themselves.
 This prevents an inherited tag from accidentally identifying multiple variants.

 ## Class-level discriminator